-Document Title Patient Experiences (PED) Summary Activity Report

-Report Author(s) Gary Bassett

-Lead Director Martin Flaherty

-Contact Details

-Aim To update the Board on PED activity April 09 to Dec 09

-Key Issues for the Board to Note

-- The report gives a summary of total activity within the Patent Experiences Department (PED) for the period April to December 09 and shows this to be broadly commensurate with the same period in 08/09 - Section 2 describes some regulatory changes which the Board is asked to note - Within Emerging trends in Section 4 the principle areas explored are: - o the normal rise in delay complaints associated with the busy winter period - o Staff attitude and behaviour remains a source of patient dissatisfaction - There are a number of concerns being raised about the referral of Cat C patients to NHSD.
-70 issues have been raised form 45,000 calls passed to NHSD and whilst only a small percentage there are issues which need to be explored fully and addressed. - The identified issues from NHSD referrals are detailed within Sec 4.1 - There are also some improvements required in the way the LAS works with NHSD to address identified issues and work is in hand to develop mechanisms to do so. - The Board should be aware that the current SUI policy is under review and will be coming back to the Board for noting in March - A new category of SUI associated with extended hospital delays is now in place where delays of more than 60 minutes to handover and offload a patient now require the hospital to declare the incident an SUI.
-Circa 50 such cases have been declared over the last two months. - The Emergency Bed Service (EBS) has now assumed full responsibility for the administration of safeguarding referrals. - The frequent caller unit is working well and continues to address frequent callers to reduce demands on the service.
+Document Title Patient Experiences (PED) Summary Activity Report Report Author(s) Gary Bassett Lead Director Martin Flaherty Contact Details Aim To update the Board on PED activity April 09 to Dec 09 Key Issues for the Board to Note The report gives a summary of total activity within the Patent Experiences Department (PED) for the period April to December 09 and shows this to be broadly commensurate with the same period in 08/09 Section 2 describes s some regulatory changes which the Board is asked to note Within Emerging tree ends in Section 4 the principle areas explored are: o the normal rise in delay complaints associated with the busy winter period Staff attitud le and behaviour remains a source of patient dissatisfaction patients to I NHSD and a number of concerns being raised about the referral of Cat C NHSD.
+70 issues have been raised form 45,000 calls passed to whilst only a small percentage there are issues which need to be Ily and addressed.
+The identified ed issues from NHSD referrals are detailed within Sec 4.1 also some improvements required in the way the LAS works with ddress identified issues and work is in hand to develop is to do so. be aware that the current SUI policy is under review and will be Board for noting in March • A new category of SUI associated with extended hospital delays is now in place where delays of more than 60 minutes to handover and offload a patient now require the hospital to declare the incident an SUI.
+Circa 50 such cases have been declared over the last two months.
+The Emergency Bed Service (EBS) has now assumed full responsibility for the administration of safeguarding referrals.
+The frequent caller unit is working well and continues to address frequent callers to reduce demands on the service.
 In addition the unit is also exploring organisations as well as individuals who seem to call 999 excessively to explore whether changes can be made through these organisations to reduce demand.

-The Board is asked to note the report
+Mitigating Actions (Cont rols) Recommendations to the e Board The Board is asked to note e the report Equality Impact Assessn nent